david672orford/pub-tools/docs/notes-on-obs.md

 * [Bug: Under OBS 30.0.0 CreateScene reverses the order of sequentially added scenes](https://github.com/obsproject/obs-websocket/issues/1181)
 * [Bug: Disappearing Docks](https://www.reddit.com/r/obs/comments/114lnoj/disappearing_docks_how_do_i_get_them_back/)
 * [Bug: Crash in File Picker](https://github.com/obsproject/obs-browser/issues/384)

+## Object Hierarcy

+Each **Scene** has zero or more **Scene Items**.
+Each Scene Item has a **Source** to which it applies a **Scene Item Transform**.
+A source is an **Input** or another Scene.

+Scenes are identified by Name and by UUID.
+Scene Items are identified by Scene and ID.
+Scene Item ID's are a small integers.
+They are unique only within the scene.

+Each Scene Item also has an **Index** which determines its place in the stacking order within the Scene.
+The index starts with 0.
+Stacking orders ascend from background to foreground.
+However, they descend in the Sources Dock.

 ## Coordinate Transformation of Scene Items